GianKarl941/Open-Articles/readme.md

 inpires me to create websites that are not bloat, functional, and easy to use.
 Ans specifically, [based.cooking](https://based.cooking).
-I follow that same idea that "You get what you need to see" and I hope that would help other web developers to make their websites minimal and fnctional to use.
+I follow that same idea that "You get what you need to see" and I hope that would help other web developers to make their websites minimal and functional to use.

 # Can I contribute to this projrct?